 Viceroy Santa Monica, Los Angeles

-Deepak Mehra is the Area Manager for Viceroy Santa Monica, which reopened in the summer after a refurbishment.
+Deepak Mehra is the area manager for Viceroy Santa Monica, which reopened last summer after a refurbishment.
 So far, all the guests have been US natives, but Viceroy prides itself on an international clientele.
 Deepak expands…

 Just recently, when we reopened the hotel, I had a guest who was so overwhelmed by the experience he had with one of our restaurant staff, that it brought tears to his eyes.
 He described a dish – a black bean soup – that he told my colleague he had tried and loved while travelling in Mexico.
 My colleague, who is Mexican, went home and asked her mother to cook the soup for the guest, and she then sent it to the guest’s room.
 That’s the kind of authenticity and attention that our staff try to offer our guests, and we hope experiences like that will stay with them forever.

 Fifty per cent of our visitors in Santa Monica are international travellers, especially in the summer, and I can’t wait for them to experience the hotel since its refurbishment.
 It’s fun, fresh and beach-forward, inspired by our local surroundings.
 I know guests will really enjoy our new outdoor spaces, which feature firepits and eclectic wall murals, and the patio is such a cool spot, whether for work or play.
 I hope it’ll become a new social hub for the local community as well as for travelling guests.
 We were designing this space pre-pandemic, but it’s a perfect post-pandemic open-air space too: very open, very ‘California’, very beachy, and we’re excited to showcase that.

 Sid Gold’s Request Room, Nashville